Chris Claremont: 1969–1991

 Claremont introduced new supporting characters to the X-Men series including Moira MacTaggert in issue #96 and Lilandra Neramani in #97.
 Jean Grey a.k.a.
-Marvel Girl, one of Marvel's first female heroes, underwent a dramatic transformation into the omnipotent Phoenix in issue #101.
+Marvel Girl, one of Marvel's first female heroes, underwent a dramatic transformation into the extremely powerful Phoenix in issue #101.
 Issue #107 (Oct.
 1977) saw the introduction of the Starjammers as well as the departure of artist Dave Cockrum.
 Claremont began his collaboration with artist John Byrne in the following issue.

 During his 17 years as X-Men writer, Claremont wrote or co-wrote many classic X-Men stories, such as "The Dark Phoenix Saga" and "Days of Future Past".
 Comics writers and historians Roy Thomas and Peter Sanderson observed that "'The Dark Phoenix Saga' is to Claremont and Byrne what the 'Galactus Trilogy' is to Stan Lee and Jack Kirby.
 It is a landmark in Marvel history, showcasing its creators' work at the height of their abilities."
 Comics historian Les Daniels noted that "The controversial story created a sensation and The X-Men became the comic book to watch."
 In 2010, Comics Bulletin ranked Claremont and Byrne's run on The X-Men second on its list of the "Top 10 1970s Marvels".
 Claremont and artist Frank Miller crafted a Wolverine limited series in 1982.
 With artist Walt Simonson, Claremont produced The Uncanny X-Men and The New Teen Titans in 1982, an intercompany crossover between the top-selling Marvel and DC titles.
 The New Mutants were introduced by Claremont and Bob McLeod in Marvel Graphic Novel #4 (Dec.
 1982) and received their own ongoing series soon after.
 The second X-Men film was loosely based on his 1982 X-Men graphic novel God Loves, Man Kills.

 Besides his work on X-Men and its spinoffs, Claremont wrote Marvel Team-Up, Spider-Woman and Ms. Marvel during this time.
 He and artist John Bolton created the Marada the She-Wolf character in 1981.
 Claremont's stories for Marvel Team-Up included the cast of NBC's Saturday Night Live appearing in issue #74 (Oct.
-1978) and the introduction of Karma, a character that later joined the New Mutants, in #100 (Dec.
+1978) and the introduction of Karma, a character who later joined the New Mutants, in #100 (Dec.
 1980).
 Claremont helped launch the Marvel Fanfare title in March 1982.